yash194/payment-gateway-with-traffic/README.md

 # Payment Gateway Demo

-A demo payment processing system with OTP verification, designed to demonstrate how subtle database changes can cause cascading failures under load.
+A demo payment processing system with OTP verification built with React, FastAPI, and MongoDB.

 ## Architecture